Alfred Packer: Eateries and menus

 In 1968, students at the University of Colorado Boulder named their new cafeteria grill the "Alferd G. Packer Memorial Grill", with the slogan, "Have a friend for lunch!"
 Students can order an "El Canibal" beefburger, and on the wall is a giant map outlining Packer's travels through Colorado.
 It has since been renamed the Alferd Packer Restaurant & Grill.

-In 1977, the US Secretary of Agriculture, Bob Bergland, attempted to terminate a contract for the department's cafeteria food service but was prevented by the General Services Administration (GSA).
+In 1977, the U.S. Secretary of Agriculture, Bob Bergland, attempted to terminate a contract for the department's cafeteria food service but was prevented by the General Services Administration (GSA).
 To embarrass the GSA, Bergland and his employees convened a press conference on August 10, 1977, to unveil a plaque naming the executive cafeteria "The Alferd Packer Memorial Grill", announcing that Packer's life exemplified the spirit and fare of the cafeteria and would "serve all mankind".
-The event was covered on ABC-TV Evening News by Barbara Walters.
+The event was covered on the ABC Evening News by Barbara Walters.
 The stratagem succeeded, and the contracts were terminated soon thereafter.
 Magnanimous in victory, Bergland yielded to the bureaucratic objection that the plaque lacked official GSA authorization and removed it.
 The plaque is currently displayed on the wall of the National Press Club's The Reliable Source members-only bar.
 It doubles as a memorial to Stanley Weston (1931–84), a man who worked at the USDA.
 The Press Club's hamburger is called the "Alfred Packer Burger".